lugh-tuatha/acessignment/README.md

 - [ ] Replace the scribehow tutorial to videos
 - [ ] Remove the answe src section
     - [ ] Replace own courses
+- [ ] Add tips for How to Position Yourself for a New Career (coursera)